parkerjacks/Scribble/README.md

 ## About

-Simple app that allows users to create notes .
+Simple CRUD app that allows users to create notes and appends to local storage  .